-This balm uses several natural and organic ingredients for a mixture that is moisturizing and easy on the skin.
-The bottle design makes it easy to apply the right amount of balm, and most customers find that their skin feels softer and smoother afterward.
-Though there are cheaper options available, this is a reliable balm that uses mostly natural ingredients.
+Uses several natural and organic ingredients for moisturizing.
+Easy on the skin.
+The design makes it easy to apply the right amount of balm.
+Customers find that their skin feels softer and smoother afterward.

 Some customers find the musky smell overpowering.

-Natural mint provides cooling effect, not alcohol.
-Very affordable entry-level price point.
+Natural mint provides a cooling effect, not alcohol.
+Very affordable, entry-level price point.
 Salon-quality herbal and botanical formula.
-Fragrance is described as pleasant, but not overpowering.
+Fragrance is described as pleasant but not overpowering.

 Very thick, hair gel-like consistency that lingers on skin.
 Cooling effect can be minimal.